 Zimbabwe remains one of the best travel destinations on the African continent, boasting attractions such as the thundering Victoria Falls, the rugged Eastern Highland and game-rich wildlife parks and reserves.

 If you'd like to experience what Zimbabwe has to offer, here's a two week holiday itinerary which will show you all it's sights and attractions.
 Use these suggestions in creating a bespoke Zimbabwe safari.

 Spend four days around Victoria Falls

-Best time to go: The Victoria Falls on the side of Zimbabwe can be visited all year-round.
+Best time to go: Victoria Falls can be visited all year-round.
 In Zambia on the other hand, you might not see much during the dry season.
-According to SafariBookings, the best time to visit the Victoria Falls in Zimbabwe is from May through September.
+The best time to visit Victoria Falls in Zimbabwe is from May to September.
 The water will be mid-to-low and the view won’t be blocked by the spray.

-You can start your two weeks trip in Zimbabwe at the Victoria Falls, one of the seven wonders of the world.
+You can start your two week trip to Zimbabwe at the Victoria Falls, one of the seven wonders of the world.
 This is a definite highlight and a must-see in Africa.
-According to Victoria Falls Tourism it is considered to be the the largest waterfall in the world.
-It has a height of more than a hundred meters and a width of more than a kilometre.

 What to see